The Signalman (film)

-Plot summary
+Plot

 A man (referred to as "The Traveller" in the cast list) observes the solitary figure of a signalman standing by the track in a railway cutting.
 Shielding his face from the sun with one arm, the Traveller waves and greets the Signalman.
 However, the Signalman seems fearful and makes no attempt to speak to the Traveller.
 Observing the man's demeanour, the Traveller notes that the Signalman appears to be afraid of him.
 Having been reassured that there is nothing to fear, the Signalman invites the Traveller into his lonely signal box.
 Seated in front of the fire, the two men talk about the Signalman's work.
 Although his labour consists of a dull, monotonous routine, the Signalman feels he deserves nothing better because he wasted his academic opportunities when he was young.

 During their conversation, the Signalman is repeatedly distracted by an unusual, high-pitched vibration of his signal bell that only he can hear.
-The Traveller remarks on the bell, and the red light at the entrance to the nearby tunnel, before changing the subject to how an accident in the tunnel would a terrible thing.
+The Traveller remarks on the bell, and the red light at the entrance to the nearby tunnel, before changing the subject to how an accident in the tunnel would be a terrible thing.
 The Signalman, slightly wide-eyed, tells him that a tunnel collision is the "worst to be feared".
 To comfort the disturbed man, the Traveller comments that he almost believes he has met a contented man at peace, because the Signalman does his duty no matter what and has no desire to be anywhere else.

 The Traveller agrees to meet the Signalman the next night when he starts his shift.
 Holding his light so that the Traveller can find his way back up the path, the Signalman asks him not to call out.
 At the inn later that night, the Traveller hears the faint sounds of a passing train before retiring to bed, and in his sleep, dreams of the Signalman telling him not to call out and, even though he could not hear it at the time, of the bell making its vibrating ring, bathed in the red light of the signal at the tunnel entrance.